By Prof. William H. Byrnes IV and Haydon Perryman *

 RELATED LINKS: For more on FATCA and its requirements, see:

-"IRS' FATCA Registration System," by Prof. William H. Byrnes, IV
+"Completing FATCA Forms," by Prof. William H. Byrnes IV